ngaisteve1/DeathBattleGameJS/README.md

 ### Requirements:
 - When you run the program, user can enter the two character name.
 - Once entered, the program will automatically let both character attack each other.
 Each attack will cause some health damage or none damage (if attack is avoided).
-- Print all the attack, defence and health level.
+- Print all the attack, defense and health level.
 - Who attack first will be random.
 - Each attack will cause one life damage to the opponent.
 - The game will end when either one character has no more health.